rakeshkuber/chinna_thevar/README.md

 <div id='id-IAM'/>
 <div id='id-APIGateway'/>
-<strong>API gateway is used to build, deploy and manage API'S
+<strong>API gateway is used to build, deploy and manage API'S</strong>

 Let's say we have deployed the application in the lambda function or in the EC2-instance.
 If it's streaming related data application then the application will deployed in the kinesis service and if its database solution you can even use dynamoDB or the appliaction might be installed and configured in any of AWS services as per the bussiness needs.